-Program: Water Treatmen t Project St atus: Planning Environmental Status: Not Initiated (CatEx) Project Cost: Project Schedu ıle: Approved \$70.13 N I Approved Mar-1 .4 Jun-26 Forecast \$60.03 N I Forecast Mar-1 Forecast Mar-14 Mar-14 Actual \$7.89 N Project Percent C Project Percent Complete: 11.6% Approved; Actua l Cost; Forecast Key Milestones: Environmental Approval Bid Advertisement Construction NTP Construction Final Completion
+Program: Water Treatmen t Project S Project Status: Planning Environmental Status: Not Initiated (CatEx) Project Cost: Project Schedule: Approved \$70.13 N M Approved Mar-1 4 Jun-26 Forecast \$60.03 N M Forecast Mar-1 4 May-27 Actual = \$8.11 N M Project Percent Complete: 12.2% Approved; Actua l Cost; Forecast Key Milestones: Environmental Approval Bid Advertisement Construction NTP Construction Final Completion Current Forecast 04/03/23 (A) 06/08/23 (A) 11/14/23 11/14/24

-Key Milestones: Environmental Approval Bid Advertisement Construction NTP Construction Final Completion Current Forecast 04/03/23 (A) 06/08/23 (A) 11/14/23 11/14/24 (B) 10/10/24 (B) 03/21/25 08/04/25
+(B) 10/10/24

-During the reporting period, the 25 identified scope items were reprioritized and regrouped to include 9 items that will be the scope for the Short Term Improvement project in the next 10-Year CIP, and the remaining 16 items will be the scope for the Long Term Improvement project in the next 10-Year CIP.
-The workplan for the planning phase of the Short Term Improvements scope is being updated.
-Support for the 16 items under the Long Term Improvements will be included in a new Request for Proposal for engineering planning and design services.
+During the previous reporting period, the 25 identified scope items were re-sequenced to include 9 items for the Short Term Improvement project in the next 10-Year CIP and the remaining 16 items for the Long Term Improvement project in the next 10-Year CIP.
+The draft Conceptual Engineering Report (CER) for the Short Term Improvements scope was submitted for review this quarter.
+Review comments on the CER are being prepared.
+The Long Term Improvements project Request for Proposal work started during the quarter.

-The variance in the cost and schedule forecasts, same as reported in Q2, are due to the project being re-sequenced and rescoped into two separate projects: SVWTP Short Term Improvements and SVWTP Long Term Improvements; these projects will be reported separately beginning in Q1 of FY22/23.
-The cost forecast of \$60M is for the SVWTP Short Term Improvement project proposed budget, and the remaining budget of \$10M is the proposed budget for the SVWTP Long Term Improvements project.
-The variance in schedule forecast is due to multiple construction projects that will increase the project duration.
+The variance in the cost and schedule forecasts, same as reported since Q2, are due to the project being re-sequenced and rescoped into two separate projects: SVWTP Short Term Improvements and SVWTP Long Term Improvements; these projects will be reported separately beginning in Q1 of FY22/23.
+The cost forecast of \$60M is for the SVWTP Short Term Improvement project proposed budget; the remaining budget of \$10M is the proposed budget for the SVWTP Long Term Improvements project.
+The CER cost estimate is being evaluated and an updated forecast will be prepared next quarter.
+The variance in schedule forecast is due to delays in the planning phase and increase in construction duration, as previously reported.
+The schedule is being evaluated based on the re-sequenced scope and an updated forecast will be prepared next quarter.